Laravel Microservices: Implementation Guide & Best Practices

 • Event-Driven Architecture: Take advantage of Laravel’s event broadcasting and listening capabilities to establish a reliable event-driven communication system between microservices.

-What are the Steps for Creating a Microservice with Laravel?
+Steps for Creating a Microservice with Laravel

 Creating a microservice with Laravel can help make the development process of larger sites and apps much more streamlined.
 Here’s a breakdown of the key steps: